EthanHolleman/GLOE-loops/notes/samples_3-12-21.md

 Can basically just ignore the yeast stuff for now.

-# Mapping of ligase compentent cells
+# Mapping of ligase competent cells

 I think this is what we really want